-In conjunction with CPB Contractors (formerly Leighton Contractors), Broad is proud to have played a significant role in the delivery of the inlet and public realm development works on behalf of the State Government.
+In conjunction with CPB Contractors, Broad played a significant role in the delivery of the inlet and public realm development works at Elizabeth Quay on behalf of the West Australian Government.

-Now complete, the historic Barrack Street Jetty precinct has undergone a major facelift, boasting a new ferry terminal which arrives inside the inlet for commuters traveling to and from South Perth and the city, and new food and beverage outlets, including the brick-by-brick deconstruction and rebuild of Perth’s well-known and heritage listed Florence Hummerston kiosk.
+The historic Barrack Street Jetty precinct also underwent a major facelift.
+A new ferry terminal was built inside the inlet for commuters traveling to and from South Perth and the city, and new food and beverage outlets were provided.
+A feature of this part of the project was the brick-by-brick relocation and rebuild of the heritage listed Florence Hummerston kiosk.